imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Resources/Obsidian implementation.md

 ### Checking Progress

-To gain an accurate view of your performance, review the processes listed [here](Processes/Review%20initiatives%20and%20processes.md) monthly.
+To gain an accurate view of your performance, [review the processes](Processes/Review%20working%20processes.md) on a monthly basis.
 Make sure to check the full documentation of the processes that have the property `detail` checked, and set the status of the processes you are not applying to `not working`.
-Once the initiatives have been reviewed, you will be able to check the performance view, and based on each column, you can evaluate different aspects:
+Once the domains have been reviewed, you will be able to check the performance view, and based on each column, you can evaluate different aspects:

-* First column: the progress of the initiative's completion, which is the total number of processes excluding those that are "waiting," divided by the number of active processes.
+* First column: the progress of the domain's completion, which is the total number of processes excluding those that are "waiting," divided by the number of active processes.
-* Second column: the number of processes needed to complete the initiative.
+* Second column: the number of processes needed to complete the domain.
-* Third column: the number of completed initiatives within each "key result."
+* Third column: the number of completed domains within each "Objective."

 ### Updating the System